-“Dots and Dashes” is a short newsletter featuring a variety of topics and ACB stories.
+“Dots and Dashes from Washington” is a short newsletter featuring a variety of topics and ACB stories.
+Many are success stories.
 This issue also includes a dash of sad news.

 The Oct.
 24th episode of ACB’s Advocacy Update podcast features Claire Stanley and Tony Stephens from ACB’s advocacy team as they focus on equal access at the voting booth going into the November 6th mid-term elections.
 They share the current state of accessible voting in America and offer resources for when access barriers rise.
 Email question and comments to firstname.lastname@example.org.